Juliann Li, MSW (she/her/hers)

-I am a graduate student at the University of Michigan studying social work and psychology.
-As I am pursuing licensure as an LCSW (Licensed Clinical Social Worker) as well as a PhD in clinical psychology, I am actively preparing for a career in therapy as well as teaching.
-I graduated from the University of California at San Diego in 2017 with a B.S. in clinical psychology (summa cum laude, Phi Beta Kappa, highest departmental honors) and a minor in human development, and I worked as a behavioral therapist for children with autism for a year, as well as a mental health professional for the non-profit organization Camp Kesem, before starting graduate school.
+Juliann is a graduate student at the University of Michigan studying social work and psychology.
+Because she is pursuing licensure as an LCSW (Licensed Clinical Social Worker) as well as a PhD in clinical psychology, Juliann is actively preparing for a career in therapy as well as academia.
+She graduated from the University of California at San Diego in 2017 with a B.S. in clinical psychology (summa cum laude, Phi Beta Kappa, highest departmental honors) and a minor in human development, and she worked as a behavioral therapist for children with autism for a year, as well as a mental health professional for the non-profit organization Camp Kesem, before starting graduate school.
 Juliann is currently a clinical intern at The Women’s Center of Southeast Michigan providing therapy and counseling services for her graduate program field placement.

-My passions and vocational goals have centered around mental health since my childhood.
-Upon psychological struggles such as schizophrenia and depression within my immediate family, I have been driven to focus on improving the emotional well-being of others in potentially similar challenges.
-I have served in a variety of social service roles including academic counselor for college students in need of resources, and chapter director for Camp Kesem, a national non-profit providing emotional support for children affected by cancer.
-Given my tenacious drive towards promoting mental health, I am thus dedicated to a lifetime of helping and supporting others in need.
+Juliann’s passions and vocational goals have centered around mental health since her childhood.
+Upon psychological struggles such as schizophrenia and depression within her immediate family, she has been since driven to focus on improving the emotional well-being of others in potentially similar challenges.
+She have served in a variety of social service roles including academic counselor for college students in need of resources, and chapter director for Camp Kesem, a national non-profit providing emotional support for children affected by cancer.
+Given Juliann’s tenacious drive towards promoting mental health, she is thus dedicated to a lifetime of helping and supporting others in need.

 © Post material by Juliann Li and The Character Clinic, 2018.